Does Disc Medicine (IRON) Pay a Dividend? (2026)

 No. Disc Medicine does not pay a dividend.
 Like most pre-revenue biotechs, it reinvests all of its capital into research and development rather than returning cash to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with IRON's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with IRON's investor relations page or your broker before acting on them.